openshift-pipelines/pipeline-service/gitops/README.md

 - environment
     - compute
       - mycluster                   //folder with the same name as your cluster
-        - kustomization.yaml        //kustomization file which points to ArgoCD resources
+        - kustomization.yaml        //kustomization file which points to Argo CD resources

 $cat kustomization.yaml